Corporate Environmental Sustainability & Responsibility

 - Conversion of more than 500 restaurants to exterior LED parking lot lighting

-- Adoption of ultra-high efficiency HVAC systems in new restaurant construction
+- Use of high efficiency HVAC systems in new restaurant construction

 In January 2016, we announced our participation with the Department of Energy’s Better Buildings Challenge.
-Among the first restaurants to join the Challenge, we committed to reduce energy consumption in our U.S. company-owned restaurants by 20% per transaction by 2025.
+Among the first restaurants to join the Challenge, we committed to reduce energy consumption in our U.S. company-owned restaurants by 20 percent per transaction by 2025.

-Being a 95% franchised organization, our franchisees play a big role in our business.
+Being a 95 percent franchised organization, our franchisees play a big role in our business.
 With that in mind, Wendy’s became the first restaurant company to encourage franchisees around the country to join the DOE’s Better Buildings Challenge.
-So far, 17 franchisees in the United States representing more than 1,000 Wendy's restaurants have joined the challenge.
+18 franchisees in the United States representing more than 1,200 Wendy's restaurants have joined the challenge.
+Including company-owned restaurants, there are 1,500 total restaurants participating in the Better Buildings Challenge.

 Click here to view our profile on the Better Buildings Challenge Partners Page.

-- More than 165+ company restaurants are reporting more than a 10% reduction in energy use.
-Furthermore, 56 – nearly 20% of our company-owned restaurants — exceeded the overall 20% reduction goal in 2016.
-That’s nine years ahead of schedule.
+- More than 120 company restaurants are reporting more than a 10 percent reduction in energy use.
+Furthermore, 70 – more than 20 percent of our company-owned restaurants — exceeded the overall 20 percent reduction goal in 2017.
+That’s eight years ahead of schedule.

-- The Dublin Restaurant Support Center — Wendy’s headquarters — has reduced energy usage by an impressive 34 percent, thereby lowering greenhouse gas emissions by 24 percent over the 2013 baseline year.
+- The Dublin Restaurant Support Center — Wendy’s headquarters — has reduced energy usage by 28 percent, thereby lowering greenhouse gas emissions by more than 27 percent against the 2013 baseline year.

-- Wendy’s spent nearly $1 million less in energy in 2016 at our company restaurants compared to 2012.
+- Wendy’s continued to spend less in energy in 2017 at our company restaurants compared to 2012.
 This was a result of strategic changes including remodels, upgrades — like installing new HVAC systems, more efficient walk-in cooler motors and LED lights — and operational focus on energy conservation.

-We were so encouraged by our participation in the Better Buildings Challenge that we developed our program to include our franchisees outside the U.S. We modeled our initiative on the DOE’s program and called it the Wendy's Energy Challenge.
-We are excited to report that we now have 18 franchisees participating in the Wendy’s Energy Challenge representing more than 1,300 restaurants in our system.
+We were so encouraged by our participation in the Better Buildings Challenge that we developed our own program to include our franchisees outside the U.S. We modeled our initiative on the DOE’s program and called it the Wendy's Energy Challenge.
+We are excited to report that we now have 19 franchisees participating in the Wendy’s Energy Challenge representing a total footprint of 4.7 million square feet.

-The top franchise performers in the Wendy’s Energy Challenge for 2016 are the Carlisle Corporation, Delight Restaurant Group, Pennant Foods, Wendco Group, and Wendium of Florida.
+The top franchise performers in the Wendy’s Energy Challenge for 2017 are the Carlisle Corporation, Delight Restaurant Group, Wendco Group, Wend-Rockies Inc and Wendium of Florida.
 The 500+ franchise restaurants reporting energy data in 2016 have saved enough energy to power 540 U.S. homes for an entire year!

 As a long-time member, Wendy’s® supports the commitment the U.S. Green Building Council (USGBC) has made to develop a prosperous and sustainable future for our nation through cost-efficient and energy-saving green buildings.

 Further, the Thomas Building and Conference Center, constructed in 2012 and located on the campus of the Wendy’s Restaurant Support Center in Dublin, Ohio, was awarded the LEED Silver certification in spring 2013 for designing and constructing a building to sustainable standards including energy efficient lighting and HVAC.
-At more than 75,000 square feet in size, the building houses a 6,500 square foot conference space, offices and the Company’s state-of-the art fitness center.
+At more than 75,000 square feet in size, the building houses a 6,500 square foot conference space, offices and a state-of-the-art fitness center.

 Wendy's understands the positive and sustained impact the recycling of cooking oil can have on the environment.
 For many years, Wendy’s has partnered with various oil recycling companies to collect used cooking oil so it can be refined for use as an ingredient in truly renewable second-use biofuels, animal feed and many consumer products like cosmetics, tires and leather shoes.